nbonillav/R-Data-Analytics/README.md

 # R-Data-Analytics
-Projects using R and RMarkdown
+Projects using R and RMarkdown.

 As part of a university course.